jesse-spevack/stimulating_events/README.md

   this.hideChecks()
 }
 ```

+And since that shows up the way we want we can actually now hide the checks as we iterate  instead of logging them.

+But we also have to now show the checks, or unhide them when we click on an item.
+So we'll update our select item to hide all our checks, and then unhide the check we care about.
+We have to loop over our checks and match its sibling's inner text with the selected inner text.
+When the inner text of the span matches the selected text we'll apply the style.
+Trim can be really helpful in getting rid of unexpected white space.

 Now when the user selects an item and re-opens the dropdown we want the selected item to have a visible check icon.
 ```javascript